yscman/myCodes/README.md

 # myCodes
-Some training codes in R
+Some codes developed by me.